planetlabs/training-workshop/PlanetCLI/how-to-ql.md

 planet data search --geom savoy.geojson --item-type PSScene3Band --date acquired gte 2020-04-12 | jq -r '.features | map(.id) | join(",")'
 ```

-b. **Submit order**. let's make an order using the `Reproject` raster tool.
+b. **Submit order**.
+Let's make an order using the `Reproject` raster tool.
 When using the Planet CLI, the tool or tools chain need to be input as a `JSON` file.
 Let's create one containing the following JSON object.
 We can here define the resolution for our QL to be 60 m.

 ```json
 [